Four-day weeks bring smiles in rural schools. But will they work in big cities?

 A 2015 study conducted by two economics professors showed statistically significant gains in the standardized test scores of fourth and fifth-grade students who'd been on the four-day week in rural Colorado districts.

-In addition, Anderson, and other experts said families in rural communities that have already adopted in the four-day week almost entirely have one parent, or a grandparent, at home, making child care a non-issue.
+In addition, Anderson and other experts said families in rural communities that have already adopted the four-day week almost entirely have one parent, or a grandparent, at home, making child care a nonissue.

 And, given that most states' public educations are governed by hours in the classroom, not days, students don't lose any time in school.
 In Oklahoma and Colorado, for example, students must be in the classroom for 1,080 hours in a school year.

-Note: CORRECTION: (May 21, 2018, 9:54 a.m., ET): A previous version of this article misstated Oliver Prince's grade level.
-He is in fifth grade, not first.